mainmatter/playbook/process/README.md

   desired outcome; it might also be beneficial to add a summary of the issue's history, introduce previous related changes or alternative changes that have been ruled out and why
-* reproduction steps if the issues describes a bug; ideally those are visualized with a screen recording or other media
+* include reproduction steps if the issue describes a bug; ideally those are visualized with a screen recording or other media
 * a list of concrete requirements that must be met in order to complete the issue; in order to prepare this list, the iteration lead might need to